Jaustpartners/salesforce-code/README.md

 # salesforce-code

-<b>InvoiceEngine.cls:</b> This class, written using Apex, will auto generate Invoice for a service ticke, based on complex set of business rules.
-The rules will take in to account Enittlements the user has, Price List, RateLists and will apply on Time, Expense and Part Movements performed on work order and any customer orders on the Service Ticket.
+<b>InvoiceEngine.cls:</b> This class, written using Apex, will auto generate Invoice for a service ticket, based on complex set of business rules.
+The rules will take in to account Enittlements the user has, Product Price Lists, Employee RateLists and will apply on Time, Expense and Part Movements performed on work order and any customer orders associated with the Service Ticket.
 The code is invoked from a button on Service Ticket.

 <b>EntitlementUtilities.cls:</b> This class  written using Apex will allow the administrator to generate new entitlements for the customer, with complicated set of rules, by using pre configured  Entitlement Template as its base.